cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_backups.rst

     entry to the EVENTS section of :cyrusman:`cyrus.conf(5)`.
 See :ref:`ctl-backups-examples` for an example.

+    If the **backup_keep_previous** configuration setting is enabled, compact will preserve the original data and index files (renaming them with a timestamp).
+This is useful for debugging.

 .. option:: list

     List backups.
 See :ref:`ctl-backups-list-options` for options specific